Skip to Content

 Fiberboard

-Fiberboards are made by cutting wood into smaller parts and heating it until it becomes fibers.
+Fiberboards are made by cutting boards into smaller parts and heating them until they become fibers.
 The fibers then dry and join collectively with adhesives to generate fiberboards.

 In addition, fiberboard is normally made up of 90% wood and has a uniform texture, consistent strengths in all directions, and a high bending capacity.

-Furthermore, fiberboard is not prone to warping and fracturing, and it completely eliminates the flaws of wood.
-Rather than wood, hard-quality fiberboard can be utilized as a wall slab, door panel, flooring, furniture, and other decorative elements.
+Furthermore, fiberboard is not prone to warping and fracturing, and it completely eliminates its flaws.
+Hard-quality fiberboard can be utilized as a wall slab, door panel, flooring, furniture, and other decorative elements.

 Wood Veneer

-It is also utilized as an element in various sorts of producing wood.
+It is also utilized as an element in various sorts of producing wooden products.
 In actuality, wood veneers are a classic and functionally crucial part of furniture-making that is still used in current architecture.

 Normally, a veneer is a “paper-thin” piece of wood used in carpentry.
 It is typically used to encapsulate and support a solid core surface such as furniture-quality MDF or surface structure.
 When creating built-in furniture or something with a mechanism, the role of wood veneer is vital.